 We calculated two outcomes for each quarter: a binary indicator of "any earnings" (yes/no) and the total reported wages for the quarter (\$).
-The result was two series of 22 measures for each person (employment and earnings for the four quarters before randomization, the quarter of randomization, and the 17 quarters after randomization).
-In addition, we formed a quarterly earnings average for Q12 and Q13 after random assignment (the confirmatory earnings outcome, established to align with the theory of change) and annual averages for Q10-Q13.
+The result was two series of 23 measures for each person (employment and earnings for the four quarters before randomization, the quarter of randomization, and the 16 quarters after randomization).
+In addition, we calculated average quarterly earnings for Q12 and Q13 after random assignment (the confirmatory earnings outcome, established to align with the theory of change) and annual earnings for Q10-Q13.